 Botswana is a landlocked country of about two million people just above South Africa.
 It is becoming a popular tourist destination, especially for its safari holidays.
 It’s also known for its Chobe National Park with large herds of elephants and Okavango Delta, which has been made a Unesco World Heritage Site.

-American startup to improve travelling in the middle seat with a revolutionary design
+American startup to improve travel in the middle seat with a revolutionary design

 Let’s be honest.
-Travelling in the middle seat is no win.
+Traveling in the middle seat is no win.
 The aisle has special legroom, while the window seat has a view.
 What does the middle one offer?

 But the overall middle seat experience might change soon.
 A Colorado-based startup Molon Labe has decided to improve it with a new revolutionary approach.

 Recently, the startup has introduced an S1 Space Seat design that gives the middle seat passenger more comfort.
-The middle seat is slightly lower and pushed back by a few centimetres meaning that passenger has more space.
+The middle seat is slightly lower and pushed back by a few centimeters meaning that the passenger has more space.

 In addition, the design incorporates special two-level armrests so that each passenger can enjoy resting both their arms simultaneously.